SamFelix03/pet-world/README.md

 FableLands leverages several key Stellar Soroban features to enable its functionality:

 **Persistent Storage:**
 The contracts use Soroban's persistent storage to maintain pet state, ownership mappings, and achievement records.
 This enables efficient on-chain data retrieval without requiring external indexing services.
-The PetWorld contract stores pet structs, token ownership, and user balances in persistent storage, while the Achievement contract maintains achievement definitions and user achievement mappings.
+The FableLands contract stores pet structs, token ownership, and user balances in persistent storage, while the Achievement contract maintains achievement definitions and user achievement mappings.

 **Instance Storage:**
 Configuration constants such as stat decay rates, evolution thresholds, and action costs are stored in instance storage, allowing for future upgrades and parameter adjustments without redeployment.

 **Cross-Contract Invocations:**
-The PetWorld contract makes cross-contract calls to the Achievement contract to automatically track user actions and award achievements.
+The FableLands contract makes cross-contract calls to the Achievement contract to automatically track user actions and award achievements.
 This enables seamless integration between pet management and achievement tracking without requiring users to interact with multiple contracts.

 **Ledger-Based Time Tracking:**
 The application uses Stellar ledger sequence numbers as a decentralized time source.
 Pet stats decay based on elapsed ledgers, and evolution stages progress according to ledger-based thresholds.
 This eliminates the need for external oracles or timestamp services.